parflow/parflow/README-Spack.md

 ## Testing

-Spack is managing the directories for the ParFlow build so we checkout the ParFlow repo to get a copy of the ParFlow regression tests so we can run them.
+Spack is managing the directories for the ParFlow build so we checkout the ParFlow repository to get a copy of the ParFlow regression tests so we can run them.

 Clone the ParFlow repository: